Romans 8:29-30 – Predestined to resurrection glory

 This story from Jeremiah 24 of God’s eternal promises and of His regarding some people as good to their eternal, unmerited benefit is the story of the gospel and of how God has sovereignly chosen His people for salvation.
 But this story in Jeremiah also shows that, when the Lord chooses to regard someone as good, He also ordains that all the means necessary to bring about that person’s salvation will providentially occur in their lives.

-So, just as the LORD unconditionally regarded the captives as good, so the Lord has unconditionally “chosen His people in Christ before the foundation of the world (Ephesians 1:4).”
+So, just as the LORD unconditionally regarded the captives as good, so the Lord has unconditionally “chosen His people in Christ before the foundation of the world” (Eph.
+1:4).

-The LORD declared that these captives would return to Him with their whole heart, and now we who are in Christ have a heart that says, “To live is Christ and to die is gain (Philippians 1:21).”
-We are those who declare, “I count all things loss in view of knowing Christ Jesus my Lord (Philippians 3:8).”
+The LORD declared that these captives would return to Him with their whole heart, and now we who are in Christ have been given a heart to know the Lord that says, “To live is Christ and to die is gain” (Phil.
+1:21).
+We are those who declare, “I count all things loss in view of knowing Christ Jesus my Lord” (Phil.
+3:8).
+We long “to know Him and the power of His resurrection and the fellowship of His sufferings” (3:9).
+Praise the Lord, we are the good figs!